Canada must #Choose4R.

 In December 2020, the federal government set a national fertilizer emissions reduction target of 30 per cent below 2020 levels by 2030.
 Because Canadian farmers are already among the most sustainable growers in the world, they have less room to lower fertilizer emissions without compromising their food production than those in other countries.

-There are only nine growing seasons until 2030.
+There are only eight growing seasons until 2030.
 To meet its climate goals, Canada must follow the leadership of Canadian farmers and go all-in on 4R Nutrient Stewardship.
 Choosing 4R will reduce environmental impacts while supporting Canadian farmers and families. #Choose4R

 Canada’s fertilizer industry also supports over 76,000 jobs directly and indirectly throughout the supply chain